A Guide to 13 Most Popular Japanese Language Exams

 Test Centers and Exam Dates of JLPT

-- The JLPT is held twice yearly, on the first Sunday of July and December.
-In some regions, it is only taken once in December.
+• The JLPT is held twice yearly, on the first Sunday of July and December.
+In some regions, it is administered only once, in December.

-- There are 8 JLPT test centers in India (New Delhi, Pune, Mumbai, Chennai, Kolata, Bengaluru, Santiniketan in WB, and Karur in TN).
+• There are 8 JLPT test centers in India: New Delhi, Pune, Mumbai, Chennai, Kolkata, Bengaluru, Santiniketan (WB), and Karur (TN).

 2. Nihongo Achievement Test (NAT-TEST)